pangeasi/lane-scheduler-react/README.md

 ### Styling

 The component uses Tailwind CSS internally.
-To customize colors:
+To customize colors and visual configuration:

 ```tsx
 <Lane